50shadesofgwei/pathfinder-pic-ion-chip/README.md

 ## Status

-This design is an early-stage sketch — exact powers, waists, crosstalk budgets, and many fabrication-level details are still being worked out.
-Feedback from PIC designers and trapped-ion experimentalists is welcome.
+This design is an early-stage sketch; exact powers, waists, crosstalk budgets, and many fabrication-level details are still being worked out.
+Feedback from PIC designers and trapped-ion experimentalists is welcome and encouraged.

 ## Contact